 Alternatively, use git.criu.org git repository.
 Clone this repo to test new functionality.

 Before building, make sure you have C bindings for Google's Protocol Buffers installed.
-In rpm-based world this is
+In an RPM-based world this is the

 If for some reason there is no appropriate package for your system available, just install Google's Protocol Buffer from the